The sufficiency of the Scriptures

-The Lord’s Supper
+The Lord’s supper

-City Church believes that the Lord’s Supper is a remembrance meal at which Christian believers share bread and wine together to remind themselves of the death and resurrection of Jesus Christ, of the new covenant of salvation which he inaugurated, and to proclaim that he will return.
+City Church Birmingham believes that the Lord’s Supper is a remembrance meal at which Christian believers share bread and wine together to remind themselves of the death and resurrection of Jesus Christ, of the new covenant of salvation which he inaugurated, and to proclaim that he will return.
 Jesus Christ is no more present at a celebration of the Lord’s Supper than at any other gathering of the members of a local church.
 The Lord’s Supper should be celebrated on a regular basis by the members of the church, ideally in the context of a fellowship meal demonstrating their unity in the body of Christ.

-Election and Evangelism
+Election and evangelism

-City Church believes that God is sovereign in the salvation of men and women.
+City Church Birmingham believes that God is sovereign in the salvation of men and women.
 Those persons who exercise genuine repentance and true faith in Jesus Christ do so because they have been chosen by God.
 Knowledge of this truth promotes amongst believers absolute humility and assurance of salvation.
 However it does not follow from the truth of election that believers need not participate in mission and evangelism.
 The Church is commanded by Jesus Christ to preach the gospel to all men everywhere, and the proclamation of the gospel is the means by which the elect are brought to salvation.

 Baptism in the Holy Spirit

-City Church believes that every genuine believer was baptised by the Holy Spirit at the moment at which they were regenerated and brought to true faith in Jesus Christ.
+City Church Birmingham believes that every genuine believer was baptised by the Holy Spirit at the moment at which they were regenerated and brought to true faith in Jesus Christ.
 The experiences of the disciples at Pentecost and of the Samaritan believers in Acts Chapter 8 were unique and unrepeatable moments of salvation history, and they do not provide a pattern for present day spiritual experience.
 Whilst every genuine believer is therefore always indwelt by the Holy Spirit, it does not follow that every believer is necessarily filled with the Spirit at all times.
 All believers are urged by Scripture to ensure that they are increasingly yielded to the power, influence and control of the Holy Spirit dwelling within them.

-The Gifts of the Holy Spirit
+The gifts of the Holy Spirit

-City Church believes that all of the gifts of the Holy Spirit mentioned in the New Testament may be bestowed upon believers today as God himself directs in his sovereignty.
+City Church Birmingham believes that all of the gifts of the Holy Spirit mentioned in the New Testament may be bestowed upon believers today as God himself directs in his sovereignty.
 The gifts of the Spirit did not cease to be available to the church with the passing of the apostolic age, and they will only pass away when Jesus Christ returns to establish his kingdom.

-Salvation By Christ Alone
+Salvation by Christ alone

-City Church believes that Jesus Christ is the way, the truth and the life, and that he provides the sole means by which men and women may come to salvation.
+City Church Birmingham believes that Jesus Christ is the way, the truth and the life, and that he provides the sole means by which men and women may come to salvation.
 The Christian faith is the only true religion, and adherence to any other belief cannot lead to salvation.
 Believers in Jesus Christ are required to display tolerance in their attitude towards those of other faiths, but also to seek to bring them to a true saving knowledge of Him by prayer and evangelism.

-Leadership of the Local Church
+Leadership of the local church

-City Church believes that, in accordance with the pattern established in Scripture, a local church congregation should be led by a plurality of suitably gifted Elders.
+City Church Birmingham believes that, in accordance with the pattern established in Scripture, a local church congregation should be led by a plurality of suitably gifted Elders.
 Whilst God created men and women in absolute equality, he also ordained that leadership in the family, within the context of marriage, and in the church, should be the functional responsibility of men.
-For this reason, in obedience to the Word of God, the Elders of City Church are required to be male.
+For this reason, in obedience to the Word of God, the Elders of City Church Birmingham are required to be male.
 The duly appointed Elders of the church are the under-shepherds of Christ, and they must exercise their leadership of the local church in accordance with the character of Christ’s own leadership of the Universal Church.
 They are to love the members of the church and to give themselves in their service, working to present them to Christ as holy and blameless.
 In turn the members of the church are required to submit themselves to the leadership of the Elders, in so far as such leadership is exercised in accordance with the Scriptures.
 Also in accordance with the pattern of Scriptures, male and female members of the church with appropriate gifts may be set apart as Deacons to serve particular needs arising in the life of the church.

-Sex and Sexuality
+Sex and sexuality

-City Church believes that God created men and women as sexual creatures.
+City Church Birmingham believes that God created men and women as sexual creatures.
 As such it is entirely right and pleasing to God that they should enjoy the pleasure of sexual intimacy.
 However, God has ordained that the only proper relationship within which such sexual intimacy may be enjoyed is marriage.
 Sexual intimacy between a man and a woman who are unmarried, or between persons of the same gender, is sinful and displeasing to God.
 Those who engage in sexual intimacy outside of the context of a marriage relationship, and who do not repent of their sin, face the certain prospect of judgement.
 However, God longs that all persons who have fallen short of his standards of sexual behaviour should come to repentance and faith so that they might receive complete forgiveness through Jesus Christ, and that they might resist temptation and live in a manner which is pleasing to him.